 On June 5, the Paycheck Protection Program Flexibility Act was signed into law.
 The act made a number of changes to the PPP.

 Loans help small companies cover up to 24 weeks of payroll costs, interest on mortgages, rent, and utilities (was originally eight weeks).
 Current PPP borrowers can opt to extend their eight-week period to 24 weeks.
-New borrowers will automatically have a 24-week covered period that can’t extend beyond December 31, 2020.
+New borrowers will automatically have a 24-week covered period.
 Payroll costs include salaries, wages, commissions, or tips ($100,000 max per employee), employee benefits (e.g., sick leave), state taxes, and local taxes.
 Borrowers must use 60% of the loan for payroll costs.
 Interest on mortgages, rent, and utilities must be from before February 15, 2020.

 So, how much can each business receive?
 Good question.
 The Small Business Administration (SBA) states that applicants receive a loan equal to their average payroll costs from the last eight weeks.
 On top of the eight-week average, businesses will receive an additional 25%.
 The maximum loan amount per applicant is $10 million.